Shreyas95Katti/Dummy/README.md

 # Computer Vision
-This repository is the collection of all the codes and projects which have been done by me in the domain of Computer Vision and Image Processing.
-I consider this domain to be my favourite and my domain of expertise.
+This repository is the collection of all the codes and projects in the domain of Computer Vision and Image Processing.
+Can be used to practise for novices.

+Includes basic introduction based projects ad codes.